jonathanputra23/Rencana/README.md

 ## Project Structure

 - `/app`: Next.js application pages and API routes (including all main menu content and API endpoints)
+  - All interactive page components are marked with "use client" directive for client-side rendering
+  - Layout components that export metadata are kept as server components
 - `/components`: React components (UI, features, integrations, etc.)
+  - All UI components are client-side components
+  - Layout components are separated into client and server parts as needed
 - `/lib`: Utility functions and shared code
 - `/prisma`: Database schema and migrations
 - `/public`: Static assets